sukhoykin/crycha/README.md

 }
 ```

-* Create new session for this `email` and associate connection, client/server keys and secure random `R` as cipher initialization vector `IV` with the session.
+* Create new session for this `email` and associate connection, client/server keys and `TOTP` as cipher initialization vector `IV` with the session.

 **Client**